Energy

 Evaporative coolers

-An evaporative cooler uses a fan to move hot, dry outside air into the house through a wet filter.
-It adds moisture to the air, and the air temperature drops as warmth is used to evaporate the moisture.
+An evaporative cooler uses a fan to move hot, dry air /adds moisture to the air, and the air temperature drops as warmth is used to evaporate the moisture.
 Evaporative coolers are only efficient in air that is consistently dry.
 They are not commonly used in New Zealand and should not be used in rooms that already have moisture problems.

 Evaporative coolers:

-• are comparatively cheap to run as the only energy used is to run the fan – approximately 80% less than a refrigerated cooling system
+• are comparatively cheap to run as the only energy used is to run the fan, and this may be as little as 70–100 W, or 150 W and up for larger models.
+This is a lot less power than a heat pump uses

 • use a significant amount of cold water